Allergic Rhinitis/Hay Fever

-Allergic rhinitis, often called allergies or hay fever, occurs when a person's immune system overreacts to certain particles in the air, leading to a range of symptoms.
+Allergic rhinitis, often called allergies or hay fever, is when a person's immune system overreacts to certain particles in the air and that person experiences a range of symptoms.

-It is among the most common chronic conditions worldwide, affecting up to 12 percent of children in the United States.
+It is among the most common chronic conditions worldwide, affecting 10-30% of the population, and up to 12% of children in the United States.

-It is important to treat allergy symptoms effectively because, left untreated, they can lead to complications such as:
+It is important to treat allergy symptoms effectively because, left untreated, they can lead to important complication such as:

 - Aggravation of asthma

 Symptoms start after breathing in an allergen.
 The symptoms can last a few days or longer depending on exposure to the allergen.
 Symptoms can vary in severity and speed of onset.